Transgender Discrimination in the Workplace

 Protect Your Rights with a New York Transgender Discrimination Lawyer

 Have you experienced transgender discrimination at work?
-Mistreating a job applicant or employee because of their gender identity violates the law.
+Discrimination because of your gender identity violates your rights.

 Know Your Rights – What Is Transgender Discrimination?